Skip to main content

 Program description

-The Summer University (SUN) of CEU is the extension of the university’s mission of promoting research, teaching and social engagement by hosting high-level, research-oriented, interdisciplinary and innovative academic courses as well as workshops on policy issues for professional development in the social sciences and the humanities.
-The short, intensive courses, taught by a team of distinguished international faculty (including CEU professors), are advertised worldwide primarily to attract advanced undergraduates, graduate students, junior or post-doctoral researchers, teachers, and professionals.
+The Summer University (SUN) of CEU is the extension of the university’s mission of promoting research, teaching, and social engagement by hosting high-level, research-oriented, interdisciplinary, and innovative academic courses in the social sciences and the humanities as well as workshops on policy issues and professional development.
+The short, intensive courses, developed and taught collaboratively by teams of distinguished international scholars (including faculty of CEU), experts and practitioners, are aimed at global audiences including graduate students, junior or post-doctoral researchers, junior faculty, and professionals.
 The teaching teams' joint expertise is shared with participants in a comparative framework during the summer courses.

 How to submit a SUN course proposal?

 Click on the Guidelines to find out more about the program details and on how to design a course that matches CEU’s priorities and funding schemes.
-For OSUN-SUN collaborative proposals consult the OSUN priorities.

 Downloadable required attachments